-Some employees have conditions of service which require them to obtain written consent to take any outside employment.
+15 Some employees have conditions of service which require them to obtain written consent to take any outside employment.
 All employees should be clear about contractual obligations and must not take outside employment which conflicts with the Council's interests.

 Generally, what you do outside work is your own concern, but you must avoid doing anything that might adversely affect the reputation of the Council or bring the Council into disrepute.
+This includes use of social media and the Internet.
 If in doubt, you should seek the advice of the Council's Monitoring Officer.